Nick Fortes Player Props: Marlins vs. Blue Jays

 Nick Fortes At The Plate

-- Fortes has two doubles, four home runs and 10 walks while batting .243.
+- Fortes has two doubles, four home runs and 10 walks while hitting .241.

-- Fortes enters this game on a four-game hitting streak.
-Over the course of his last games, he's hitting .294 with one homer.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.